Adaptive Channel Allocation for Robust Differentiable Architecture Search: Conclusion

-The search stage of ACA-DARTS is the same as DARTS.
-When the training of super-net finishes, the top-2 strongest input operations of each node $\vx_j$ is retained by regarding the operation strength $p^{(i,j)}_k$ as the importance of the corresponding operation.
-Following \eqref{handcrafted}, we use $S_j$ to indicate the retained operations of each node $\vx_j$.
+In the search stage, the Adaptive Channel Allocation (ACA) strategy only removes the skip connection from the search space, allowing it to work in various DARTS variants universally.
+In the evaluation stage, ACA enables implicitly searching the position of skip connections by innovatively inheriting the operation strength ${p}^{(i,j)}_k$ of each retained operation $o_k$ in the search stage.
+Based on the value of ${p}^{(i,j)}_k$, we assign different numbers of channels for each operation.

-In the evaluation stage, ACA-DARTS enables to refill the skip connections automatically.
-Differs to the traditional DARTS-based methods, our target-net innovatively inherits the operation strength ${p}^{(i,j)}_k$ of each retained operation $o_k$ in the super-net.
-Based on the value of ${p}^{(i,j)}_k$, we assign difference numbers of channels for each operation.
+Following \Eqref{handcrafted}, we use $S =\{(i,j,k)|A^{(i,j)}_k=1,\forall i<j, 1\le k\le K\}$ to indicate all retained operations in the derived cell, where $A^{(i,j)}_k \in \{0,1\} $ is a binary variable that indicates whether operation $o_k$ in $e^{(i,j)}$ is retained.
+Then the relative channel ratio of $o^{(i,j)}_k$ could be formulated as the ratio of its operation strength to the maximum retained operation strength in the whole cell: